NathanDuran/CAMS-Dialogue-Annotation/README.md

 |     5       |     test_102    |     4         |     task1_test_894    |     5         |     KBERE00G    |     5         |     lynne-tipsy       |     26        |     46       |
 |     Mean    |                 |     5.8       |                       |     5.8       |                 |     5.6       |                       |     23.6      |     46.8     |

+### Example Dialogues
+#### KVRET
+A1:	Where can I find a parking garage?

+B1:	Palo Alto Garage is at 481 Amaranta Ave.

+A2:	Is that the quickest route?

+B2:	I will send on your screen the quickest route, sure, there is heavy traffic now and we will have to make the route slightly longer

+A3:	Ok thanks for the notification.

+#### bAbI
+A1:	good morning

+B1:	hello what can i help you with today

+A2:	i’d like to book a table in london in a moderate price range for six with French cuisine

+B2:	i’m on it

+B3:	ok let me look into some options for you

+#### CABNC
+A1:	That’s filled you up has it.

+B1:	That’s very nice yes yes.

+A2:	Do you want a bit of ice cream or.

+B2:	Yeah have ice cream have that lovely one we had the other day.

+#### SCoSE
+A1:	didn’t they, didn’t you ever hear that they, they found an entire woolly mammoth, frozen.

+B1:	yeah, and they ate it.

+A2:	an entire one though.

+B2:	yeah

+A3:	almost practically whole

+A3:	yeah, like almost perfectly, preserved.

 ### Example JSON Format
 The following is an example of the JSON format created for each users annotations.
 ```json